How to Spray Paint A Mirror Frame – A Perfect Beginner DIY project

-Do you have a frame or a mirror in your house that’s in a closet because it’s too ugly?
+Do you have a picture frame or an old mirror in your house that’s in a closet because it’s too ugly?
 You can change the way it looks in about 30 minutes.
 You will be surprised at the difference a little spray paint can make.
+Read on to learn how to spray paint a mirror frame in 30 minutes.

 I have a GOLD mirror that’s been sitting in my garage for months.
 I need a full-length mirror in my house (we don’t have one).
 The mirror I’m painting is from The Bombay Company.
 Does anyone remember that store?
-It unfortunately closed a long time ago.
+Unfortunately it closed a long time ago.

 The mirror has a beveled edge, so it’s a little nicer than just the average mirror I could get from Target.
 That’s why it’s worth re-purposing.